kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   }
 }
 {% endprism %}
-First, check to see if `getArticleInfo.readyState` definitely equals `4`.
-If it does, then the data has been fully downloaded.
+We first checked to see if `getArticleInfo.readyState` definitely equaled `4`.
+If it did, then the data downloaded.

-If the code is in the `4` state, then check and see if `getArticleInfo.status` equals `200`.
-If it does, then the code has successfully contacted the server.
+Then check and see if `getArticleInfo.status` equaled `200`.
+If it did, then the code successfully contacted the server.

-If it has, then find `<div id="textTarget">` on our page and place whatever content is inside of `getArticleInfo.responseText`.
+Our code then found the `<div id="textTarget">` element on our page (which was referenced by the `text` variable) and placed whatever content is inside of `getArticleInfo.responseText`.

-`getArticleInfo.responseText` is a reference to the data we requested in `getArticleInfo.open()`, which is the "articleName.txt" file.
-The copy in that file will be placed in `<div id="textTarget">`.
+`getArticleInfo.responseText` referred to the data we requested in `getArticleInfo.open()`, which was the "articleName.txt" file.
+The copy in that file was placed in `<div id="textTarget">`.

-If the code can't connect to the server and `getArticleInfo.status`  doesn't equal `200`, then the browser console will display a message saying, "There was a problem with the request."
+If the code didn't connect to the server and `getArticleInfo.status`  didn't equal `200`, then the browser console will display a message saying, "There was a problem with the request."
 Note that this console message will only appear if `getArticleInfo.status` doesn't equal `200`: the value of `getArticleInfo.readyState` has no effect on whether or not the console message appears.

-As mentioned, AJAX can load in all different types of documents...we can tell the `getArticleInfo.open)` to load in an HTML document instead of a text one (<a href="/samples/ajax-tutorial-samples/sample02/" target="blank">view the example</a>):
+As mentioned, AJAX can load in all different types of documents...we can tell the `getArticleInfo.open()` to load in an HTML document instead of a text one (<a href="/samples/ajax-tutorial-samples/sample02/" target="blank">view the example</a>):
 {% prism javascript %}
 // sample02/scripts.js
 // Update the getArticleInfo.open() method only